Social Media Policy

 Rationale

-The university has a responsibility to enhance and protect personal, professional and collegiate reputations.
-Standards with regard to social media help the university fulfill this responsibility by establishing practices to help users sustain effective social media sites.
+The university has a responsibility to protect and enhance its reputation by seeking to ensure that all official university social media accounts align with the institution’s brand identity standards and strategic goals, as well as industry best practices.
+Social media standards help the university fulfill this responsibility by establishing practices to help users sustain effective social media accounts.

 Applicability of the Policy